 How to Implement Two-Factor Authentication (2FA) with Spring Security

-I will take notes on how to implement two-factor authentication (2FA) with Spring Security.
+This is a note on how to perform two-factor authentication (2FA) with Spring Security.

-Since this implementation is limited to two factors, I will explicitly refer to it as 2FA rather than multi-factor authentication (MFA).
+Since this implementation is limited to two factors, we will refer to it as 2FA rather than multi-factor authentication (MFA).

 Both implement 2FA using TOTP.
 However, they require the authentication code to be entered within the login form.

-A sample that implements the above flow based on this sample can be found at
+Based on that sample, the implementation of the above flow can be found at

 Access http://localhost:8080/signup and register an account.